 After determining through gut-instinct and a few charts predicting the areas most likely to have the strongest and weakest radioactive outflow --- from prevailing winds and such --- he began biosearching in a series of ever widnening concentric rings beyond the fence outward from ground zero.
 Mid August of 1945 found him well into the rugged terrain on BLM land some 25 miles or so from ground zero, not far from the small New Mexico community of San Antonio.
 To beat the heat of the noonday sun my uncle had been doing his testing in both the early morning hours or near sunset, holing up the rest of day among the rocks and cliffsides away from the sun.
 On one of those mid August days, after spending a good part of the afternoon in a relative cool shaded area, including a nice siesta induced nap, my uncle gathered up his stuff and headed out to continue his biosearching, slowly wending his way on foot some distance into a section that was too rough for his vehicle.
 As the day was edging toward dusk he was jarred from his concentration first by the feeling of an intense blast of heat followed by a deep chest shuddering air-vibration caused by a huge, weird-shaped flying object, seemingly made of metal and whining like a sick vacuum cleaner that streaked in out of the sky almost directly overhead on a slightly down-angle from parallel to the ground.
 The object, as it crossed out of sight barely maintaining its height advantage above the undulating canyons and rock strewn hills, all the while traveling at an ultra high speed, by the sound of it, slammed hard, and somewhat explosively so, possibly before it even hit, into the rocks and soil some distance away.

 Thinking it might have been an airplane, although it didn't look like any airplane he had ever seen, with a good chance of injured passengers or crew, he felt he should see what happened and lend assist if possible.
 He backtracked to his truck, gathered up a few provisions, water, and a medical kit and headed in the direction of the suspected crash.
 By the time he reached the ridge just above the object the sun had gone down beyond the horizon and it was starting to get dark, too dark he felt to scale down to the craft so, seeing no sign of life or bodies, he camped for the night on the ridge.
 The next day just as the sun was beginning to rise, albeit still in the morning darkness, he folded up his stuff into a small pile and started down the canyon wall.
 Part way down and unsure of his footness in the subdued pre-dawn light, and highly unusual for him, he misplaced a step and slipped, wedging his foot somehow in a rock crevice.
 The more he tried to free himself the more wedged it seemed to get.
 When he stopped to catch his breath and refigure his options after a rather long and intense unsucessful effort to work his foot loose, with the sun beginning to beat down, he noticed that several people had worked their way down to the crash site from the opposite side.
 He yelled trying to get their attention with no response.
-He scrounged around in his over shoulder bag and dug out a survival mirror, flashing a signal toward them that got their attention.
+He scrounged around in his over shoulder bag and dug out a World War II survival mirror he always carried in his stuff and, flashing a signal toward them, got their attention.
 He waved his arms and yelled again and in doing so one of the men started up the ridge wall toward him.
 The man moved a few large rocks my uncle was unable to reach and pushed with the full strength of his legs on another and within a few minutes my uncle was freed, albeit with a highly bruised ankle.